 It is very difficult to legislate in such areas because, in effect, we are saying that we want to make changes or further improve the ethics and code of conduct of our police force.
 In doing so, we acknowledge the hard work that it currently does.
 However, as legislators, we have a duty to protect the public and to ensure that there is a constant process of revising and reviewing whether those things are working.
 The Angiolini inquiry report was very good at identifying many areas where those things are not working.

-However, we also have a duty to protect police officers themselves, and we must be careful about the tone and language that we use in such debates.
+However, we also have a duty to protect police officers themselves, and we must be careful about the tone and language that we use in debates such as this.
 Other colleagues have mentioned the incredibly difficult circumstances in which many of our police officers work.
 We have all been to the SPF awards at Dynamic Earth, across the road from this building, and have met some of the hard-working officers.
 We know about some of the difficulties that they face.

 However, this review is important because, as we have heard, the current complaints processes are met with a number of responses.
 Words that were used in evidence to the committee with regard to those processes include “clumsy”, “cumbersome”, “complex”, “off-putting” and “takes too long”.
 Those are all big red flags that something needs to be addressed.
 All MSPs will have dealt with casework involving people who are finding it very difficult to make complaints about the police to the police.

 We also have a duty to improve practices that root out individuals who have somehow failed to be identified by the vetting process.
 That is inevitable, given that, between its commissioned and civilian staff, Police Scotland is an organisation of more than 23,000 people.
-It is a big public sector body and, in any large organisation, people will fall through the cracks and there will be bad faith actors.
+It is a big public sector body and, in any large organisation, people will fall through the cracks and there will be bad-faith actors.
 However, it is important that the public has confidence that we are addressing that situation, which comes back to the other point about the public’s faith in processes, because policing by consent is necessary and necessitates robust codes of conduct and on-going review of how effective they are.

 My final point in that regard is about protecting officers themselves, because malicious complaints can and do happen, and the processes that are in place to deal with those complaints must be effective.
 Much of the work on those processes has come about over the past few years as a result of well-publicised and horrific situations in which serving members of various police forces have committed horrific crimes, the most famous being the case of the Metropolitan Police officer Wayne Couzens.